frankstepanski/node-express-course/week3/readme.md

 Express uses [app.get()](https://expressjs.com/en/4x/api.html#app.get) to register routes to match GET requests.
 Express routes take up to three arguments, a path (usually a string), a callback function to handle the request and send a response, and a callback argument to the middleware funcvtion, called "next" by convention (optional).

+To send a response, we use the [res.send()](https://expressjs.com/en/5x/api.html#res.send) method which sends a response to the client.

 >The callback will have three arguments (req, res, next) which we will delve deeper in to later.

 Let's add the following route to app.js: